 If you breach this contract then all of your rights automatically end and you have to stop using the fonts immediately.
 In addition to any legal recourse we have, you'll need to pay for any costs we incur, like legal fees and investigation costs.

 You are responsible for taxes that accrue in your country, including any withholding taxes.
 We won’t have to pay them and they won’t be deducted from your payments to us.

 Warranties, representations, indemnification & liability

 This contract contains the entire agreement between us and overrides any prior agreements or discussions.
-It can only be modified if we agree in writing (which we’ll have to charge you for).
+It can only be modified or amended if we agree in writing.
+It cannot be modified or amended by the terms of a purchase order.
 If something in this contract turns out to be unenforceable, the rest remains and the unenforceable part will be replaced by the closest possible thing that is enforceable.
-If we waive a right or allow something once, that doesn’t mean we’ll do it again.
-This contract is governed by Swiss law with exclusive jurisdiction in Basel, Switzerland.
-Any legal proceedings or disputes will take place in Basel.
-Neither the “United Nations Convention on Contracts for the International Sale of Goods” nor the “United Nations Convention on the Law applicable to International Sales of Goods” apply to this contract.
+If we waive a right or allow something once, that doesn’t mean we have to do it again.
+This contract is governed by German law with exclusive jurisdiction in Berlin, Germany.
+Any legal proceedings or disputes will take place in Berlin.
+The United Nations Convention on Contracts for the International Sale of Goods does not apply to this contract.
 Nor do any conflict of law principles.